Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ### 1. Extracting the Game

-GameVault games are served in some kind of archive format.
-So you need to extract them.
+GameVault games are [always served in some kind of archive format](../server-docs/structure.md).
+So you will need to extract them.

 After the download is complete, locate the `Extract` button.
 Clicking it will extract the game into a subfolder called `Extracted` within the game's Download Directory.
 A progress bar shows the extraction progress and estimated remaining time.
 Larger or extremely compressed games may take longer to extract.